kragen/derctuo/markdown/language-of-choice.md

 in some trivial cases, like where `x` matches everything, so that the problem reduces to whether `z` can ever succeed on any input.
-So they compute a conservative approximation that lets them insert enough cuts to get "mostly sequential space" on "practical grammars", including "a Java PEG and a JSON PEG" but not "an XML PEG."
+So they compute a conservative approximation that lets them insert enough cuts to get “mostly sequential space” on “practical grammars”, including “a Java PEG and a JSON PEG” but not “an XML PEG.”

 They also report that their cut-insertion improves error reporting from PEGs.

-Redziejowski wrote a 2016 paper "Cut points in PEG" where he uses a second kind of "cut" ↓, which I'm guessing he got from an earlier Mizushima et al. paper: `a ↓ b ↑ c / d` backtracks and retries `d` only if the failure happens within `b`, so a failure after the ordinary cut ↑ doesn't backtrack, but *neither does the failure before the backwards cut ↓*.
-I'm not yet sure what this is good for.
+Redziejowski wrote a 2016 paper “Cut points in PEG” where he uses a second kind of “cut” ↓, which I’m guessing he got from an earlier Mizushima et al. paper: `a ↓ b ↑ c / d` backtracks and retries `d` only if the failure happens within `b`, so a failure after the ordinary cut ↑ doesn’t backtrack, but *neither does the failure before the backwards cut ↓*.
+I’m not yet sure what this is good for.

-Cut insertion doesn't avoid sticking things into a memo table that we are never going to need, but it does allow us to discard potential backtracking points off the stack as soon as we know we aren't going to need them, which allows us to safely discard everything to the left of that point.
+Cut insertion doesn’t avoid sticking things into a memo table that we are never going to need, but it does allow us to discard potential backtracking points off the stack as soon as we know we aren’t going to need them, which allows us to safely discard everything to the left of that point.

 Given a candidate criterion for not memoizing a callsite at all, we could test it by memoizing it anyway, then testing the parser on some input to see which callsites the criterion erred on — those whose memo entries were expected to be useless, but got used anyway.
-It's maybe also worthwhile to examine which callsites don't need to *probe* the memo table because it's impossible for a memo-table entry to exist, because no preceding attempt to parse the same text could have invoked that nonterminal at that position.
-I haven't seen any research on this aspect of the problem, but it seems like it would help a lot to reduce both the time usage and space usage of the memo table.
+It’s maybe also worthwhile to examine which callsites don’t need to *probe* the memo table because it’s impossible for a memo-table entry to exist, because no preceding attempt to parse the same text could have invoked that nonterminal at that position.
+I haven’t seen any research on this aspect of the problem, but it seems like it would help a lot to reduce both the time usage and space usage of the memo table.

 *****

-There's a trick due to Warth, Douglas, and Millstein, which lets Packrat parse some left-recursive grammars at the expense of their linear-time guarantee, which I think would enable Packrat to handle the original grammar in PEG form:
+There’s a trick due to Warth, Douglas, and Millstein, which lets Packrat parse some left-recursive grammars at the expense of their linear-time guarantee, which I think would enable Packrat to handle the original grammar in PEG form: